sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 https://argocd-server-gitops-user1.apps.cluster-xxxxx.dynamic.redhatworkshops.io/
 ```

-Open the URL in another tab and you will now see the ArgoCD UI in your browser.
+Open the URL in another tab and you will now see the ArgoCD login page in your browser.

-Log into ArgoCD with your usual OpenShift credentials (use the `LOG IN VIA OPENSHIFT` button) and, on the next page, allow the `access permissions`.
+Log into ArgoCD with your usual OpenShift credentials (use the `LOG IN VIA OPENSHIFT` button, not the username and password fields below it)

-Create the vote-app Application using the following Application resource (note, this will only work for clusters with direct access to the Internet).
+and, on the next page, allow the `access permissions`.

+In the next section we will provision the vote-app Application.

 ## Create the Demo Application

-In Argo CD, a managed set of Kubernetes manifests is called an Application.
+In Argo CD, a managed set of Kubernetes manifests is called an `Application`.
-To enable Argo CD to deploy these manifests to your cluster, you need to define them using an `Application Custom Resource` (CR).
+To enable Argo CD to deploy these manifests to your cluster, you need to define them using an `Application` `Custom Resource` (CR).

 Let’s take a look at the Application manifest used for this deployment and break it down: